awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-alarms.md

 You can use the SiteWise Monitor feature to view the state of external alarms in SiteWise Monitor portals\.

-For more information, see [Monitoring data with alarms](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/industrial-alarms.html) in the *AWS IoT SiteWise User Guide* and [Monitoring with alarms](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/monitor-alarms.html) in the *AWS IoT SiteWise Monitor Application Guide*\.
+For more information, see [Monitoring data with alarms](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/industrial-alarms.html) in the *AWS IoT SiteWise User Guide* and [Monitoring with alarms](https://docs.aws.amazon.com/iot-sitewise/latest/appguide/monitor-alarms.html) in the *SiteWise Monitor Application Guide*\.

 ## Acknowledge flow<a name="acknowledge-flow"></a>